Diocese of Ariano Irpino-Lacedonia: The case of Bishop Caputo

-Fra Michele Maria Caputo was a Dominican monk, born at Nardo, in the heel of the boot of Italy.
+Fra Michele Maria Caputo was a Dominican friar, born at Nardo, in the heel of the boot of Italy.
 He served his year as a novice in Trani, where he also obtained a degree in theology.
 He taught humanities at Nardo, and then philosophy and theology to students in his Order.
 He was repeatedly elected Prior of his convent in Taranto, and in 1845 became Provincial of the Dominican province of Puglia.
 In 1852 he became a master of theology.

 On 12 June 1852, he was nominated Bishop of Oppido Maritima, and was confirmed by Pope Pius IX on 27 September 1852.
 He made his formal entry into the diocese on 20 February 1851, and immediately began a program of reform of the clergy.
 He also undertook a reform of the staff of the diocesan seminary, replacing dead wood with priests who were in touch with modern philosophy and theology.
-He was a supporter of the pope's claims to universial spiritual authority, and he warmly endorsed the new doctrine of the Immaculate Conception (1854).
+He was a supporter of the pope's claims to universal spiritual authority, and he warmly endorsed the new doctrine of the Immaculate Conception (1854).
 He established in his diocese a "Monte di pieta," a sort of controlled pawn brokerage, and a "Monte frumentario," a sort of agricultural bank.
 When he began to look closely into the episcopal income and the finances of the diocese, he discovered many cases of misappropriation of goods and properties.
 He undertook a series of lawsuits, intending to recover everything which had slipped from the hands of his predectessors.
 His successes, especially in the civil courts brought him resentment and opposition in many quarters.
 Retaliation against the bishop took the form accusations lodged with higher religious and civil authorities, in particular, that he was often absent from Oppido, in the village of Piminoro, where he maintained an illicit relationship with his housekeeper.
 The Pope responded to the pressure by transferring Bishop Caputo, with the consent of King Ferdinand II of the Two Sicilies, to the diocese of Ariano, on 27 September 1858; Caputo was appointed Administrator of Oppido.